 Problems that can arise some time later are infection or a split in the root or tooth, requiring its extraction.
 In the majority of cases this can be avoided by the placement of a crown.
 If the tooth does need extraction at some stage in the future then sometimes an implant-supported tooth can be an option.

 The risk of complications from root canal therapy is greatly reduced when treatment is carried out by a specialist endodontist, rather than a general dentist.
 At Smile Solutions one of our experienced endodontists will handle your treatment.

-At Smile Solutions we understand that not all dental emergencies occur during business hours and our friendly staff can cater for unexpected emergency dental visits at short notice.
-To allow for this, we are open 7 days a week and we reserve emergency appointments daily.
+At Smile Solutions we understand that not all dental emergencies occur during business hours and our friendly staff can cater for unexpected emergency dental visits at short notice, seven days a week.
 Our clinicians are skilled at handling all emergency situations, from root canal treatment to infections, denture repairs, impacted wisdom teeth and more.
 With all the latest dental technology at our fingertips, we are equipped to provide any emergency treatment.